bootlin/lavabo/README.md

 serials with *ser2net*.
 The machine hosting Lavabo server should be accessible via SSH as all communications use this protocol.

+Lavabo server will only work with pipeline (LAVA v2) devices.

 Lavabo client needs a few programs to be installed: *telnet*, *ssh*, *python-paramiko*, *python-argcomplete* for autocompletion, *python-tabulate* for pretty printing the result of `lavabo list`.